-Opening this summer, Bar La Rampa aims to recreate the atmosphere of 1950s Havana thorough authentic cocktails, live music, and food.
+Bar La Rampa aims to recreate the atmosphere of 1950’s Havana through authentic cocktails, live music, and food.

 And it’s close… but no cigars.

-But it’s looking like everything else will be absolutely bang on the money.
-And that’s probably down to the pedigree of the team behind it, coming to us from the excellent MJMK Group, whose other venues include Casa Do Frango, Kol, and Vinegar Yard, and whose founder actually spent his childhood in Cuba.
+Smoking laws aside, everything else is bang on the money.
+And that’s probably down to the pedigree of the team behind it, coming to us – as it does – from the excellent MJMK Group (whose other venues include Casa Do Frango & Kol, and whose founder literally spent his childhood in Cuba).

-The other artworks coming from behind the bar will be handled by one Marcis Dzelzainis, one of the pioneering mixologists behind the reinvention of the cocktail scene in the past decade or so.
-He’s worked with such liquor luminaries as Tony Conigliaro at 69 Colebrooke Row, and Ryan Chetiyawardana at Dandelyan, opening bars & devising recipes for them, as well as opening his own projects like Satan’s Whiskers.
-Anyway, enough with the CV – here, he’s putting together Havana-appropriate drinks list that includes sippables such as the ‘Papa Doble’ (an homage to Ernest Hemingway’s drink of choice) and the ‘Jennings Cox’ (named after the inventor of the daiquiri).
+The drinkable artworks emanating from behind the bar are all handled by Mr Marcis Dzelzainis, one of the pioneering mixologists behind the reinvention of the London cocktail scene over the past decade or so.
+He’s worked with such liquor luminaries as Tony Conigliaro at 69 Colebrooke Row and Ryan Chetiyawardana at Dandelyan – opening bars & devising recipes for them.
+Anyway here he’s created a rum-focused, Havana-appropriate drinks list that includes sippables such as the ‘Papa Doble’ (an homage to Ernest Hemingway’s drink of choice) and the ‘Jennings Cox’ (named after the inventor of the daiquiri).
 He’s also apparently been pretty fastidious about recreating the original daiquiri served at El Floridita in Havana (you can have either that or a Mango Colada as your welcome cocktail).

-The food is looking to be just as impressive, with a menu developed by Ana Gonçalves and Zijun Meng of TĀTĀ Eatery.
-Signatures you can expect will include a twist on the classic Cuban sandwich (with pork belly, ham, and raclette cheese); as well as some extraordinary sounding foot-long pork chicharrones (they’re like Cuban scratchings); and some beef-loaded Picadillo Empanadas.
+The food takes the form of a Cuban-inspired small plate menu developed by Ana Gonçalves and Zijun Meng of TĀTĀ Eatery.
+Signatures include a twist on the classic Cuban sandwich (with pork belly, ham, and raclette cheese); as well as some extraordinary foot-long pork chicharrones (they’re like Cuban scratchings); and some beef-loaded Picadillo Empanadas.

 And the live music we mentioned?
-It’ll be played by a house band, meaning it’s going to be on virtually every night.
+It’s played by a house band, virtually every night.

-NOTE: Bar La Rampa is set to open this summer.
-We’ll be back then with the full scoop.
-In the meantime, you can find out more (and make a reservation for lunch or dinner) at their website right HERE.
+NOTE: Bar La Rampa is open Tuesday-Sunday.
+You can find out more (and make a reservation for lunch or dinner) at their website right HERE.

 Bar La Rampa | 7-8 Market Place, W1W 8AG